rdsea/sys4bigml/tutorials/MLServing/README.md

 Now your Server is ready to deploy ML application

 ### Deploy the SGD model for serving
-- Declare your application: At first, we must register our application on server so that we can deploy our models on it.
+- Declare your application (the ML service): At first, we must register our application on server so that we can deploy our models on it.

 ```bash
     $ pio-docker app new YOUR_APPLICATION_NAME